nitinjmv/my-notes/development/java.md

 The heap is a large bulk of memory intended for allocation of objects.
 When you create an object with the new keyword, it gets allocated on the heap.
 However, the reference to this object lives on the stack.

-**Question:** What Is Generational Garbage Collection and What Makes It a Popular Garbage Collection Approach?
+<mark>**Question:** What Is Generational Garbage Collection and What Makes It a Popular Garbage Collection Approach?

 **Answer:** Generational garbage collection can be loosely defined as the strategy used by the garbage collector where the heap is divided into a number of sections called generations, each of which will hold objects according to their “age” on the heap.